jimmynicol/image-resizer/README.md

     S3_BUCKET
     NODE_ENV

+If you choose to change your default source to be something other than `S3` then the `NODE_ENV` variable is the only required one (and whatever you need for your default source).

 For convenience in local and non-Heroku deployments the variables can be loaded from a `.env` file.
 Sensible local defaults are included in `src/config/environment_vars.js`.

 The available variables are as follows: